MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 We recommend that you stream in analytics data line-by-line.
 Don’t try to load the entire file into memory.
 To further improve read performance, your application can divide the stream into segments that are processed by separate threads.
 This approach leverages multiple cores.

 ### Q5.
-Can I programmatically deploy the ARM template using PowerShell, C#, or Java?
+Can I programmatically deploy the pipeline using PowerShell, C#, or Java?

 A5.
 Yes.
 We’ve provided the documentation for each approach here: